Tilden Prep FAQs

 - Curriculum supervision to ensure that state and college entrance requirements are met

-What services do you have for Special Education students?
+What services does Tilden Prep have for Special Education students?

 I am involved in an extra curricular activity (sports, dance, theater, etc.) that requires 20-30 hours of my time every week.
 I have a hard time fitting in a full school program.
 Can Tilden Preparatory School accommodate my practice schedule?